insideout/ai/_posts/_archive/2020-01-17-a-complete-guide-to-the-machine-learning-tools-on-aws.md

 ---
 category: news
 title: "A Complete Guide to the Machine Learning Tools on AWS"
-excerpt: "If you are a fan of self-driving cars, AWS DeepRacer is a small autonomous race car designed by AWS that runs using machine learning.
-DeepRacer helps you test your reinforcement learning models ..."
+excerpt: "Amazon Rekognition is a computer vision solution from AWS that helps developers to build applications that can recognize objects from images and videos.
+In addition to automatic object recognition ..."
 publishedDateTime: 2020-01-17T20:13:00Z
 webUrl: "https://medium.com/awstutor/a-complete-guide-to-the-machine-learning-tools-on-aws-76dbf4e5aca3"
 type: article
-quality: 69
+quality: 49
-heat: 69
+heat: 49
 published: false

 provider: